neoversionsix/Psyence/Scientific-Morality.md

 # 2 Understanding Religion 3.0

-## 2.1 The Use of the Word 'Religion' to Describe Scientific Morality
+## 2.1 The Use of the Word 'Religion' to Describe Psyence
 The word '[Religion](https://en.wikipedia.org/wiki/Religion)' is used to describe Scientific Morality for the following reasons:
 1) A system of beliefs (or assumptions) are required to build the moral compass developed here.
 Even though these beliefs are generally considered to be obvious, they are technically beliefs.
 2) A moral compass is designed here and Religion has generally attempted to build accurate moral compasses.